Osiris-Team/PayHook/WIP.md

   (in todo) to create a `payhook` database with the existing information.
 - Copy, paste and customize (even better read and understand) all the code shown below, to make sure everything works as expected.
-- The provided PayPal client id/secret (app) must have permissions for using `Transaction Search`.
-Tick that box and save the change at your [developer dashboard](https://developer.paypal.com/developer/applications).
-Otherwise, it's not possible to find the subscription-id for a payment.
 - Webhook events are checked for validity/authenticity by doing an API request to the payment-processor.
 To avoid hitting API rate-limits make sure